-When Should I Hire A Real Estate Agent Assistant?
+When Should I Hire A Real Estate Assistant?

-As mentioned, having a real estate assistant isn’t about having someone to deliver your lunch or schedule your personal appointments.
+As previously mentioned, having a real estate assistant isn’t about having someone to deliver your lunch or schedule your personal appointments.
 That’s why it’s important to make sure you have adequate tasks for the assistant to perform.
-A general rule of thumb to hire a part-time assistant is when you close 20 – 25 transactions annually, says Mark Bradley, principal and broker at HomeSouth Residential, Inc.
+A general rule of thumb is to hire a part-time assistant when you close 20-25 transactions annually, says Mark Bradley, principal and broker at HomeSouth Residential, Inc.

 That guideline is important because it helps indicate whether you have an adequate budget to be able to take on the overhead of a real estate assistant.
-Unlike agents, a real estate agent assistant is not going to work on commission.
-Therefore you have to feel sufficiently financially stable to be able to pay them, whether you are selling homes during a certain period or not.
+Unlike agents, a real estate assistant isn’t going to work on commission.
+Therefore, you have to feel sufficiently financially stable to be able to pay them, whether you’re selling homes during a certain period or not.
 Most real estate assistants are paid hourly, often with a bonus when homes sell.

-In real estate, some of the most important but “simple” tasks are also the most time-consuming, like email follow-up, connecting with past clients, scheduling appointments and setting and tracking third-party contract services, notes Benjamin Ross, REALTOR® and investment specialist.
+In real estate, some of the most important but “simple” tasks are also the most time-consuming – like sending email follow-up, connecting with past clients, scheduling appointments and setting and tracking third-party contract services, notes Benjamin Ross, REALTOR® and investment specialist.

-“Many agents fall in a terrible cycle of extreme marketing that yields a bumper crop of clients, then they abandon marketing because they’re swamped and then end up closing escrows with nothing in the turnpike due to neglected marketing campaigns.”
-With a real estate agent assistant, you are better able to manage this cycle to avoid a business that’s built on feast or famine.
+“Many agents fall in a terrible cycle of extreme marketing that yields a bumper crop of clients, then they abandon marketing because they’re swamped and then end up closing escrows with nothing in the turnpike due to neglected marketing campaigns,” he says.
+With a real estate agent assistant, you’re better able to manage this cycle to avoid a business that’s built on feast or famine.

-So for example, if you have a goal of a certain number of home sales in winter, track what tasks you might have been able to offer a real estate agent assistant to see if one is right for you.
+So, for example, if you have a goal of a certain number of home sales in winter, you should track what tasks you might have been able to offer a real estate agent assistant to see if one is right for you.

-But what it really comes down to is whether your clients are getting your full attention, notes Brandin Johnson,owner of We Buy Houses Fast In Orlando and broker/owner of Incisive Realty, LLC.
-“Clients come first, and you have to make sure that you are taking excellent care of them throughimpeccable service and communication.”
+But what it really comes down to is whether your clients are getting your full attention, notes Brandin Johnson, owner of We Buy Houses Fast In Orlando and broker/owner of Incisive Realty, LLC.
+“Clients come first,” Johnson says, “and you have to make sure that you are taking excellent care of them through impeccable service and communication.”

 For that reason, he says the perfect indicator of needing an assistant is when you become so busy that you start forgetting or neglecting certain tasks or details for your clients.